 Canada Research Chair in the Comparative Study of Indigenous Rights and Identity

 Prof. Ronald Niezen's research is enhancing the study of transnational political networking by turning our attention to the intercultural dynamics involved in identity formation.
 His findings are useful to those working with groups that identify as culturally distinct, and have political aspirations tied to that distinctiveness.
-His work will also help contribute to the health and survival of indigenous communities around the world and to the solving of problems in global governance.

 F Jamil Ragep, Tier 1